rpi-graduate-council/grad-wiki/Living/Local Food Pantries.md

 _Provides a food pantry.
 Serves Central and South Troy for food.
 Rensselaer County for all other services.
 Documentation Required: Proof of income, proof of residency, utility bill with address.
 Must be on Food Stamps to receive food.
 Hours: 9:00am - 12:00pm; 1:00pm - 3:00pm.
 Please call, for information on the days of distribution._

-**Additional Note:** You get a good amount of food, but you can’t choose.
+**Additional Note:** You get a good amount of food, but you can't choose.

 ## Unity House Food Pantry